-CRJ 100 Introduction to Criminal .lustice
+CRJ 100 Introduction to Criminal Justice

-This survey and analysis of the criminal justice system includes a historical and philosophical overview of the development, with special emphasis on the system's primary components and the relationship of these components in the administration of criminal justice in the United States.
+This survey and analysis of the criminal justice system includes an historical and philosophical overview of the development, with special emphasis on the system's primary components and the relationship of these components in the administration of criminal justice in the United States.

-Recommended Prereq: CRJ101.
+Recommended Coreq: CRJ101.

 IAI: CRJ 901.
-(3 lec/0 lab)